ImageTextEdit

 Credit packs are currently required before generating edits.
 Thank you for understanding.

-Edit text in images with the same style for product photos, screenshots, social posts, and AI visuals
+Edit text in images with the same style Fix prices, dates, labels, typos, and short headlines

-Upload a finished creative image, mark the words to replace, and generate a repaired version that keeps the surrounding font style, color, shadows, texture, and layout.
+Upload a finished image, mark the words or numbers to replace, and generate a repaired version that keeps the surrounding font style, color, shadows, texture, and layout.

 Before and after comparison